 - The best trail to start out on

-But the best way to learn is with the Your Turn package that includes a one-hour lesson, rental bike and protection, and a lift ticket.
+But the best way to learn is with the Your Turn package that includes a one-hour lesson and a lift ticket.
 This is perfect for riders who have never tried downhill before.
 Your Turn will give the you the skills and confidence you need to take on downhill mountain bike trails.

 What to Wear